Eating well when you’re pregnant helps you to:

 • Go meatless two or three times a week to lower your food cost.
 Try new recipes that use eggs or plant-based proteins like tofu, beans, lentils or other legumes as their main ingredient.

-• Check what foods you have on hand in the fridge or cupboards and make a grocery list of what you need before going to the store.
+• Check what foods you have in the fridge or cupboards and make a grocery list of what you need before going to the store.

 • Give yourself a challenge to minimize your trips to the store- the more you go to the store, the more you spend.